keithjgrant/kolache-site/content/getting-started/how-it-works.md

 Kolache does *not* run your CSS through [Autoprefixer](https://github.com/postcss/autoprefixer).
 It is **strongly recommended** that you add this to the end of your PostCSS plugin list, as well as a minifier such as [cssnano](http://cssnano.co/).
 Kolache’s core packages are written without vendor prefixes.

-The reason it is not included is so you can add other PostCSS plugins into your build chain after Kolache but before Autoprefixer.
+This is not included so you can add other PostCSS plugins into your build chain after Kolache but before Autoprefixer.